KODEX Silver Futures (H) ETF up 97% this year

 Rising expectations drive interest in silver-related ETFs

 On the New York Mercantile Exchange (COMEX), silver futures prices have surpassed $60 per ounce.
-As international silver prices continue to rise, there is growing interest in exchange-traded funds (ETFs) that allow investment in silver.
+As international silver prices continue to rise, interest in exchange-traded funds (ETFs) that allow investment in silver is also growing.

-Individual investors who prefer assets with a mid- to long-term industrial demand base while reducing inflation risk through safe-haven investments are placing strong buy orders.
+Individual investors who prefer assets with a medium- to long-term industrial demand base while reducing inflation risk through safe-haven investments are making aggressive buy orders.
 The cumulative net purchases by individuals this year have reached 136 billion won.

-Kim Sunhwa, Head of ETF Management Team 2 at Samsung Asset Management, analyzed, "The recent rise in silver prices is not a short-term event, but a trend stemming from structural changes based on industrial demand."
+Kim Sunhwa, Team Leader of ETF Management 2 at Samsung Asset Management, analyzed, "The recent rise in silver prices is not a short-term event, but rather a trend stemming from structural changes based on industrial demand."

 On December 9 (local time), silver futures on the New York Mercantile Exchange (COMEX) closed at $60.84 per ounce.
-The price of silver, which was trading below $30 per ounce at the beginning of this year, has more than doubled in 2025, thanks to increased industrial demand.
+The reason silver prices, which were trading below $30 per ounce at the beginning of this year, have more than doubled is due to increased industrial demand.

 There are not many options for investing in rising silver prices in Korea.
 One of the easiest ways to invest is through ETFs.
 Mirae Asset Global Investments operates the TIGER Gold & Silver Futures (H) ETF, which invests 90% in gold, a representative safe-haven asset, and 10% in silver, which has high industrial demand.